 Make sure you can confidently communicate what it is that you do.
 Your explanation should be reasonably brief, yet to the point.
 Mostly it needs to be interesting.

-One day recently I was in the kitchen at work, when someone asked me about my blog.
-I had a quick chat with them but it wasn’t till I got back to my desk that I realised I had not even mentioned the name of my blog.
-Realising my mistake, I quickly sent them the link from my computer.
+One day I was in the kitchen at work, when someone asked me about my blog.
+I had a quick chat with them but it wasn’t until I got back to my desk that I realized I hadn’t even mentioned the name of my blog.
+Realizing my mistake, I quickly sent them the link from my computer.

 Know your stuff

-If you can specialise in a particular topic even when you are first starting out, by all means do.
+If you can specialize in a particular topic even when you are first starting out, by all means, do.
 Work towards being an expert in that niche.

 Exaggerating a little bit is OK